igorti/solvi-docs/source/index.html.md

   ]
 ```

-This endpoint retrieves all projects for a specific field given the boundaries of the field.
-If no bounadaries are specified, all projects belonging to the user identified by token are returned.
+This endpoint retrieves all projects created by the user or shared with user by others.
+If field boundaries are provided, only projects whose extent overlaps boundaries are returned.

 ### HTTP Request